2016 Browning Dark Ops Elite

 The only difference between the Dark Ops Elite and the Strike Force Elite is the type of infrared flash.
 The Dark Ops is no glow - meaning the human eye can't see the camera take a picture at night.
 The Strike Force is red glow - it produces a faint red glow when taking pictures.

 Day pictures are exactly what we expected from the Dark Ops Elite.
 Day pictures have clarity, depth, and contrast.
 The worst thing you can say about these pictures is the color could use a boost.
-Everything else is great.
+Everything else is really good.

 Night pictures have good contrast and solid flash range.
 As with any no glow camera, if you compare to the red glow counterpart (the Strike Force Elite), the night pictures will be a little darker and grainier.
 This is what you should expect from a no glow camera - it produces less light than a similar red glow model.